Pay equity funding

 Boards and non-teaching staff must comply with the requirements set out in the employment agreements.

-There are currently three settlements which the Ministry is providing ongoing funding for:
+There are currently five settlements which the Ministry is providing ongoing funding for:

 - Librarians and Library Assistants' Pay Equity Claim